utxostack/RGBPlusPlus-design/README.md

 # RGBPlusPlus-design

-We put the early stage design papers of RGB++ protocol here for discussion.
-Please understand that, all the docs are very preliminary and not fully settled.
+This repository contains the early-stage design documents for the RGB++ protocol, intended for an open discussion.

+Please note that these documents are preliminary and may undergo further modifications.
+The contents should not be considered as the final standard or implementation.

 **Please don't treat these documentation as the final standard or implementation.**